The 2013 show: TBA

 National Honey Show, BBKA or similar rules.
 (Note: you may still enter novice classes

-if you came second) Joint owners may make multiple entries but will only be allowed
+if you came second).
+Joint owners may make multiple entries but will only be allowed

 one placing in any one class.

-- Clara Furness Award - Highest points total for wax and mead, classes
+Clara Furness Award - Highest points total for wax and mead, classes

 12 to 15 and 19 to 21

-- Albert Toms Shield - highest points total in the open honey classes
+Albert Toms Shield - highest points total in the open honey classes

 for classes 1 to 8

-- BW Apiary Cup - winner of class 9, six jars as for sale.
+BW Apiary Cup - winner of class 9, six jars as for sale

-- Plaque - winner of class 16, fruit cake
+Mini cup - winner of class 16, fruit cake

-- Arthur Foreman Cup - highest total points in novice classes
+Arthur Foreman Cup - highest total points in novice classes